-- If the coolant is leaking, stop the engine immediately.
+- If the engine drive belt is broken or the coolant is leaking, stop the engine immediately.
 Call a Toyota dealer for assistance. - 5.
-If there are no obvious leaks, check the coolant reservoir.
+If the engine drive belt is O.K. and there are no obvious leaks, you may help the engine cool down more quickly by running it at about 1500 rpm for a few minutes with the accelerator pedal lightly depressed. - Check the coolant reservoir.
 If it is dry, add coolant to the reservoir while the engine is running.
 Fill it about half full.
-For the coolant type, see "Coolant type selection" on page 275 in Section 7-2.
+For the coolant type, See "Coolant type selection" on page 346 in Section 7-2.